brampersandon/wrbl/README.md

 7. Add your **Access Token** and **Access Token Secret** into config.json.
 8. Save and close config.json

 Back in that terminal window you used before, run ```npm start``` and open a web browser to [http://localhost:8080](http://localhost:8080).
-Your one tweet per hour awaits!
+A more intentional twitter experience awaits!

+There is a [known bug](https://github.com/skylineproject/wrbl/issues/4) where one needs to reload the page one more time after first launching the app.
+We're working on it. :) If you have ideas for how to fix this, add them to the Issue record.

 ## status